skuethe/MMM-Spotify/README.md

 cp spotify.config.json.example-single spotify.config.json
 nano spotify.config.json
 ```
 Or any editor as your wish be ok.
 Open the `spotify.config.json` then modify it.
-You can create a configuration object for each account you need to use.
-You need to just fill `CLIENT_ID` and `CLIENT_SECRET` for each of them.
+You need to just fill `CLIENT_ID` and `CLIENT_SECRET`.
 Then, save it.
 ```json
 [
   {